-"Hearst Magazines and Verizon Media may earn commission or revenue on some items through the links below."
+"Hearst Magazines and Yahoo may earn commission or revenue on some items through the links below."

-Founded in 2009 by French trail runners Nicolas Mermoud and Jean-Luc Diard, Hoka One One began just as the minimalist shoe movement was reaching its peak.
+Founded in 2009 by French trail runners Nicolas Mermoud and Jean-Luc Diard, Hoka began just as the minimalist shoe movement was reaching its peak.
 In spite (or because) of that trend, Hoka shoes offered the antithesis to those barefoot models: maximalist cushioning that cradled runners’ feet.
 Inspired by the smooth ride of mountain bikes and powder skis, Mermoud and Diard wanted to bring a similar “floating feel” to running.
 They initially made prototypes themselves and worked with a chemist at a Chinese shoe company to develop an entirely new kind of EVA foam that was soft and surprisingly lightweight—characteristics that are now hallmarks of Hoka kicks.

 The Hoka Recipe

 Mermoud and Diard developed their shoes around a few basic principles: adding more cushioning, using light materials, and creating a wide rocker midsole to preserve momentum and create a smoother ride.
 The shoes were initially marketed to trail runners, but the brand now makes road shoes and even track spikes.
-While some companies have forsaken EVA foam entirely in favor of newer formulations, Hoka has stuck with its proprietary EVA-rubber blend.
-Our results from the RW Shoe Lab confirm that it’s more elastic (for better support and energy return) and more durable than traditional EVA.
-Though Hoka’s foam has gone by different names, including RMAT and R-Bound, its underlying chemistry is essentially the same.

-Other key Hoka design traits include the Meta-Rocker and the Active Foot Frame, both of which have been in nearly all of the company’s shoes since its founding.
-The Meta-Rocker is a combination of a low heel-toe drop and a rounded sole shape that complements your natural stride and helps propel you forward.
+Other key Hoka design traits include the Meta-Rocker design and the Active Foot Frame, both of which have been in nearly all of the company’s shoes since its founding.
+Meta-Rocker is a combination of a low heel-toe drop and a rounded sole shape that complements your natural stride and helps propel you forward.
 The Active Foot Frame cradles the foot deeper inside the shoe’s midsole for more support as you run.
 Hoka likens the design to sitting in the secure, low bucket seat of a race car.

 A Few New Ingredients